yugabyte/yugabyte-db/docs/content/latest/deploy/kubernetes/oss/yugabyte-operator.md

 #### resources

 Specify resource `requests` & `limits` under `resources` attribute.
 The resources to be specified are `cpu` & `memory`.
 The `resource` property in itself is optional & it won't be applied to created `StatefulSets`, if omitted.
-You may also choose to specify either `resource.requests` or `resource.limits` or both.
+You may also choose to specify either `resource.requests` or `resource.limits`, or both.

 #### gflags

 Specify list of configuration options (gflags) for additional control of the YugabyteDB cluster.
-For available configuration options, see [YB-Master configuration options](../../../reference/configuration/yb-master) and [YB-TServer configuration options](../../../reference/configuration/yb-tserver/).
+For available configuration options, see [YB-Master configuration options](../../../../reference/configuration/yb-master) and [YB-TServer configuration options](../../../../reference/configuration/yb-tserver/).

 If you have enabled TLS encryption, then you can set:
 - `use_node_to_node_encryption` flag to enable node to node encryption